EMW seminar: The Energy Summit. Thursday, 26 January, 2017

 With more than half the global population now living in urban areas, one of the key issues confronting us today is how we make our growing cities sustainable.
 A new hardback book Sustainable Cities offers valuable insights for addressing this vital challenge.
 It evaluates our urban environments and assesses the progress that is being made towards achieving cities that are sustainable.

 Our Chief Executive, Kerry Mashford wrote a chapter for the book and presented on energy use in buildings at the launch.
 The book is essential reading for academics and professionals in: urban planning; energy and environmental policy, practice and management; urban geography; climate change; and environmental science and technology.
-30% off the recommended retail price of Sustainable Cities is available until 1 September with the promotional code CITIES30

 British Blind and Shutters Association Members’ Day.
 Friday, 20 May, 2016